Today's Articles

 He first appeared as an amateur in races around Indianapolis and Chicago and later in Massachusetts, Connecticut, and New York.
 Soon recognized as the "Colored Sprint Champion of America," he turned professional and astonished many.
 He continued to work at the bike shop until prominent bicycle racer "Birdie" Munger coached him to his first professional racing success in 1896.

-He broke a series of world records and, in 1901, received acclaim during a triumphant tour of Europe, the most international tour of European countries ever undertaken by an Afriican American athlete.
+He broke a series of world records and, in 1901, received acclaim during a triumphant tour of Europe, the most international tour of European countries ever undertaken by an African American athlete.
 He enjoyed a position of unequaled supremacy against the best bicycle racers in the world.
 Taylor was the world's fastest bicycle racer for 12 years.

 Between 1890 and 1910, bicycle track racing was as popular as today's major sports.
 During the Jim Crow era, when Black people were expected to know their place and not to challenge the dominance of whites, the success of this determined young man came as a disturbing shock, and his astounding athletic speed was a revelation.

 He was almost certainly the first Black athlete to have a commercial sponsor and the first to establish world records.
-He also represented black America abroad when many European people had never seen a Black person.
+He also represented Black America abroad when many European people had never seen a Black person.
 In a world without cars, motorcycles, or airplanes, racing cyclists were the fastest humans on earth.
 They were heroic and glamorous figures.
 When Marshall Taylor died penniless in 1932 in Chicago at the height of the Depression, he was buried in a pauper's grave.
 He was reburied in 1948, and his achievements were praised at a Chicago memorial ceremony.

 Reference: